Who has left Love Island so far?

 Brad McClelland then left the villa after he and Lucinda Strafford were voted the least compatible couple by the public.

-The pair could either exit together or have one of them stay, with Brad allowing Lucinda to remain on the show as he had been in since day one.
+The pair could either exit together or have one of them stay.
+Brad eventually decided to leave to allow Lucinda to remain on the show as he had been in since day one.

 On his exit, the labourer said that he “really didn’t know” whether he’d wait for Lucinda on the outside.